bakame-php/http-structured-fields/docs/07-extensions.md

 As a rule of thumb all the classes from this package are final and immutable and expose no particular interface.

-> [!IMPORTANT]
-> The `StructuredField` interface should be seen as an internal implementation detail
-> and should not be implemented outside the package.
-While PHP does not prohibit such
-> action, **you MUST NOT implement the `StructuredField` interface.**

-The reason for disallowing the `StructuredField` interface is simple.
-We want to ensure that in any situation the RFC is being respected.
+The reason is to ensure that in any situation the RFC is being respected.
 The contract is between the RFC and your code the package only acts as a link between both parties.

 ## Closed for extension opened for composition